 We left it in, and actually added a toggle for hiding the author and categories as well.
 It was sorta painful, but I was beginning to realize the flaw in my philosophy: It’s not about eliminating options, it’s about having the right options.
 I know, I know – hardly groundbreaking.
 It’s been said before by many wiser people than myself.
 But it’s very easy to get caught up in a philosophy without considering the real goal, which is making a pleasant experience for your users.

-Don’t steal my Theme Options
+Don’t steal my WordPress theme options

 And this is why I wanted to write this post – to counter-balance the anti-options, anti-configuration sentiment.
 It’s too easy to get caught up in a cargo cult – I know I did, briefly.
 Instead of making a theme either fully-customizable or configuration-free, I’ve realized that the ultimate goal is to add “just the right options” to make the user experience more pleasant.
 I think everybody would agree with that sentiment – but it’s easier said than done.